 Your Role in the International Decade of Indigenous Languages

-What are the Goals of the International Decade of Indigenous Languages?
+What are the goals of the International Decade of Indigenous Languages?

-“Indigenous languages are preserved, revitalized, promoted and used across all socio-cultural, economic, environmental, and political domains and are drivers for building peace, justice, development and reconciliation in our societies.”
+Protecting Indigenous languages is paramount to upholding Indigenous human rights.
+It also guarantees the success of all people in the future.
+The Global Action Plan for the International Decade of Indigenous Languages aims to ensure “Indigenous languages are preserved, revitalized, promoted and used across all socio-cultural, economic, environmental, and political domains and are drivers for building peace, justice, development and reconciliation in our societies.”

-What about Indigenous Languages in Canada?
+What about Indigenous languages in Canada?

-What is Happening in Canada to Support Indigenous Languages?
+What is happening in Canada to support Indigenous languages?

 Several things are happening throughout the country to support the continued use of Indigenous languages.
 Provincial governments are finding different ways to take action.
 In Nova Scotia, the Mi’kmaw Language Act will enshrine Mi’kmaw as the official first language with the promise of a multi-year revitalization strategy.
 The Canadian government enacted the Indigenous Languages Act in response to the International Decade of Indigenous Languages.
-This act aims to provide long-term funding for Indigenous languages with a commissioner, Dr. Ronald Ignace, to oversee its implementation.
+This act aims to provide long-term funding for Indigenous languages and a commissioner, Dr. Ronald Ignace, to oversee its implementation.

-What Can I Do to Support the International Decade of Indigenous Languages?
+What can I do to support the International Decade of Indigenous Languages?

 How will you encourage learners to contribute to Indigenous language revitalization?
 Will you be, or are you already, learning an Indigenous language?
 We’d love to hear from you!